mzguntalan/zoar/README.md

     age >= 0    => Young bird
     _           => Imaginary bird

+-- Old bird means Old {name, age}
+-- bird in `Old bird` is a shorthand for the entry constructor (more on this below)

 struct factorial = {x:int}
     x < 0               => Error {}
     x == 0 || x == 1    => 1